As in yesterday the kids had a snow day. We had a reasonable amount of snow finally for this winter, and due to the rain that fell before the snow...

 Happy Friday!

-So today was our grocery shopping day, and we got a good deal on canned milk.
-Both evaporated and condensed, at $.50 a piece for as may out of one shopping cart we wanted.
-We now have about 45 cans of evaporated milk, which one can is the correct amount for my sourdough bread.
-So I'm happy. seed flats 2 I have a few picks of my plants in their trays that I took yesterday while the weather was nice and warm, and also a close up of the sugar cane that will be “sprinkled” through this posting.
+I have a few picks of my plants in their trays that I took yesterday while the weather was nice and warm, and also a close up of the sugar cane that will be “sprinkled” through this posting.
 I have enough sprouted that I'm very happy aside from the sugar cane which we only have 1 so far, I am hoping and crossing my fingers for more.

 Yesterday Silver finished setting up the hitch for the trailer for the track hoe as we are picking it up tomorrow.
 He also made a bender for the rebar that will circle the dome.
 After we are done with the digging we will start putting out the rebar.
 He is thinking about running down the road with the grader that is on it when he's done as our road does not get worked on by anyone.
-There is a spot not far from us that while it has one of those “metal” culverts it still floods and almost always has standing water in it. sugar cane I want to take a moment and comment on something I have been thinking of.
+There is a spot not far from us that while it has one of those “metal” culverts it still floods and almost always has standing water in it.
+I want to take a moment and comment on something I have been thinking of.
 Yes, I am trying to be as “green” as possible, however I know that you cannot be 100% green and exist in this day and age.
 Something has to give somewhere.
 One thing that me and Silver were discussing today has to do with chickens.

 Now I know the “green” method of raising the chickens is free range.
 We do not do this...
 Why?
 A few reasons, the first being I do not plan on hunting for my eggs.
 Second is I bought the starting birds and they are an investment.
 I do not want something eating them if I can help it.
 Third... well they will eat your veggies given half a chance.